MariaPadilha32/smart-speak-solution/README.md

 <a name="bugs"></a>

-Known:
+1. Persistent Toast Notification:
-	- When a product gets added to the basket, a toast is displayed but it does not disapear after the set time.
-It does also not close when the cornor 'x' is clicked.
-The user has to click on something else to remove the toast.
-I belive this is an issue with how my JS function is interacting with the toast html.
+Description: When a product is added to the basket, a toast notification appears but does not disappear after the set time.
+Additionally, it does not close when the corner 'x' is clicked.
+The user must click elsewhere to remove the toast.
+This issue seems to be related to the interaction between the JavaScript function and the toast HTML.

-	- In the shopping bag, the sub-total is still in $ instead of €.
-When an item is added to the baf, the icon changes but still has the $ instead of euro symbol.
-	- The mobile site is not fully respionsive as some product images do not scale down correctly, this is an issue with the scaling and break points in the css.
-	- The search bar doesn't bring all the items forward.
-This is because the q value is not added correctly to new products added.
+2. Order Confirmation Email:
-	- Order confirmation email were not being sent after the order has been processed.
-This was perviously working and other emails such as password verification are sending.
+Description: Order confirmation emails are not being sent after an order is processed.
+This functionality was previously working, and other emails, such as password verification, are being sent successfully.

-	- blog CSS
-	- Bag bug  - getting int() argument must be a string, a bytes-like object or a real number, not 'NoneType'
-  - Exception Location:	/workspace/smart-speak-solution/bag/views.py, line 17, in add_to_bag
+3. Menu on Small Screens:
+Description: The menu is not functioning correctly on small screens when inspected.
+This issue affects the usability of the site on mobile devices.

+4. Payment Button on Small Screens:
+Description: The payment button is not displaying properly on small screens, causing issues with the payment process on mobile devices.

+5. CSS Issues with New Messages:
+Description: When a new message is received, certain elements, such as buttons, move outside the visible area, affecting the layout and usability.

 <a name="deployment"></a>

 ## Deployment and Local Development
-The live deployed version of the website can be found on [Heroku](OBEADDED).
-The steps and technologies involved in deploying it are outlined below.
-The steps on how to fork or clone the repository for the website are also outlined.
+The live deployed version of the website can be found on [Heroku](https://smart-speak-solutions-d06084558783.herokuapp.com/).
+The following sections detail the deployment process and the technologies used.
+Instructions for forking or cloning the repository are also provided.

 ### ElephantSQL Database

-The PostgreSQL Database for this project was obtained using [ElephantSQL](https://www.elephantsql.com), a service which you can sign-up to with your GitHub account.
-Once signed up follow these steps:
+The PostgreSQL Database for this project was was set up using [ElephantSQL](https://www.elephantsql.com),  which you can sign up for using your GitHub account.
+After signing up, follow these steps:

 - Click **Create New Instance** to start a new database.
 - Name used: `smartspeaksolution`.